IBM/personal-wealth-portfolio-mgt-bot/README.md

 **NOTE:** Using Twilio is an option, the application works with the Web UI by default.
 So only do the Twilio configuration if you are using Twilio.

 1. If you have not done so yet, get a phone number from the Twilio service. https://www.twilio.com/
 2. Edit your .env file to add credentials for Twilio.
-You can get this information from the dashboard when you get a phonenumber for Twilio
+You can get this information from the dashboard when you get a phone number for Twilio

 <p align="center">
   <img width="300" height="250" src="readme_images/Twilio-dashboard.png">